BernieWhite/DevOpsKitDsc/README.md

 ### Getting the module

-- Install from PowerShellGallery.com
+- Install from [PowerShell Gallery][psg-dokdsc]

 ```powershell
 # Install the module
 Install-Module -Name 'DevOpsKitDsc';
 ```

-- Save for offline use from PowerShellGallery.com
+- Save for offline use from PowerShell Gallery

 ```powershell
 # Save the DevOpsKitDsc module, in the .\modules directory